ABOUT NEW BODY – NEW MINDAbout Teresa Sienkiewicz, M.S., P.T., M.Ed, C.H.

 Physical therapy has proven to be an ideal career choice for me.
 On an emotional level, work with patients gives me tremendous satisfaction – there is nothing more rewarding than helping patients achieve optimal health and functioning.
 Clinical work is also very gratifying from an intellectual point of view.
 It requires constant learning, creativity and application of problem-solving skills.
 Lastly, it completes my professional journey – when working with patients, I draw on the diverse knowledge and experience I have gained in my previous careers.

 My background in physics helps me to understand and analyze the mechanics of the body and its movement patterns.
-My experience as a musician (using my body as an instrument or “being one with an instrument”) and as an actress (using my body as a tool for physical expression) has given me an intuitive understanding of how patients “feel” or experience their own bodies.
+My experience as a musician (using my body as an instrument or “being one with an instrument”) and as an actor (using my body as a tool for physical expression) has given me an intuitive understanding of how patients “feel” or experience their own bodies.
 My work in education has taught me the importance of effective communication, problem solving, and facilitation of patient involvement in the treatment process.
 It is essential to me that my patients understand their condition and actively participate in their own recovery.

 Over the years, I’ve worked in a variety of physical therapy settings, including outpatient physical therapy clinics, rehabilitation facilities, and inpatient hospitals.
 I’ve also gained extensive experience in various areas of rehabilitation from sports and orthopedics to pain management, spasticity management, and neurological rehabilitation.
 My true passion, however, has always been the development of creative, individualized treatment approaches for medically complex patients, or patients who don’t respond favorably to conventional physical therapy protocols (e.g., patients who suffer from myofascial pain, headaches, TMJ, fibromyalgia, and other chronic pain conditions).
 I have always been drawn to manual therapy and I have become an expert in integrative manual therapy techniques.
 In order to pursue my clinical interests, in 2001 I established a private practice, New Body Physical Therapy in Newton, Massachusetts.

 While in private practice, I created a comfortable and safe office environment to help my patients feel at home.
 I resolved to allot enough time for each session in order to provide focused, individualized patient care of the same quality that I would like my own family members to receive.
-In addition to traditional physical therapy, my practice offers holistic, integrative, whole body treatments with an emphasis on mindfulness and body awareness training.
+In addition to traditional physical therapy, my practice offered holistic, integrative, whole body treatments with an emphasis on mindfulness and body awareness training.